sph-mn/sph-sc-lib/readme.md

 * mi-list: a minimal, macro-based linked list
 * queue: a minimal queue for any data type
 * quicksort: a generic implementation for arrays of any type
-* spline-path: interpolated 2d paths between some given points
+* spline-path: interpolated 2d paths between given points
-* status: return-status and error handling with a tiny status object with status id and source library id
+* status: return-status and error handling using a tiny object with status/error id and source library id
 * thread-pool: a task queue with pthread threads and wait conditions to pause inactive threads
 * experimental
   * one: miscellaneous helpers